umdwr/teachinghub/source/index.rst

 ..
 Important::

    .. image:: assets/mydwr.jpg
       :alt: My DWR Logo
       :width: 150 px
       :target: https://olemiss.sharepoint.com/sites/DWRAdmin

-   Most DWR internal workflows, processes, and documents are moving to myDWR.
+   Most DWR internal workflows, processes, and documents are moving to `myDWR <https://olemiss.sharepoint.com/sites/DWRAdmin>`_.
 The DWR Teaching Hub will still serve all teaching guides, assignment libraries, and any other content from the department with an open license.

 .. raw:: html